Scribbles678/Sparky/docs/README.md

 ## TradingView Webhook Setup

-### ⚠️ Important: Webhook URL Change
+### ⚠️ Important: Webhook URL

-**TradingView alerts now go to SignalStudio, not directly to Sparky Bot.**
+**TradingView alerts should go to SignalStudio, not directly to Sparky Bot.**

 **Webhook URL:** `https://app.signal-studio.co/api/webhook`

 SignalStudio will:
-1. Validate your webhook secret
+1. Validate your per-user webhook secret (from Supabase)
+2. Check subscription limits (monthly webhook count)
-2. Build the complete order from your strategy configuration
+3. Build complete order from your strategy configuration
-3. Forward the order to Sparky Bot asynchronously
+4. Forward order to Sparky Bot asynchronously
-4. Respond to TradingView immediately (< 1 second)
+5. Respond to TradingView immediately (< 1 second)

+**Direct webhooks to Sparky Bot** are still supported for backward compatibility but require `exchange` field and use legacy `WEBHOOK_SECRET` validation.

 ### Understanding Simple TP/SL 💡